Precision. Excellence. Under Pressure.

 A growing sense that your body never fully resets

-When Excellence Starts to Hurt
+When Excellence Starts to Carry a Cost

 Under sustained pressure, patterns form.
 Muscles brace.
 Breath tightens.
 Attention narrows.
 Over time, those patterns become automatic.